The Ultimate New England Fall Road Trip Itinerary (6 States)

 Days 8-10: Explore Stowe, Woodstock & Green Mountains, Vermont

-Vermont was my favorite New England State, and therefore, we ended up spending three days exploring it.
+Vermont was my favorite New England State, and we ended up spending three days exploring it.
+But honestly, we could have stayed longer!

 Day 8: Drive to Stowe, Vermont